William Robinson (gardener): Gravetye Manor

 With his writing career a financial success, in 1884 Robinson was able to purchase the Elizabethan Gravetye Manor near East Grinstead in Sussex, along with about 200 acre of rich pasture and woodland.
 His diary of planting and care was published as Gravetye Manor, or Twenty Years of the Work round an old Manor House (1911).
 Gravetye would find practical fulfilment of many of Robinson's ideas of a more natural style of gardening.
 Eventually it would grow to nearly 1000 acre.

 Much of the estate had been managed as a coppiced woodland, giving Robinson the opportunity to plant drifts of scilla, cyclamen, and narcissus between the coppiced hazels and chestnuts.
 On the edges, and in the cleared spaces in the woods, Robinson established plantings of Japanese anemone, lily, acanthus, and pampas grass, along with shrubs such as fothergilla, stewartia, and nyssa.
 Closer to the house he had some flower beds; throughout he planted red valerian, which he allowed to spread naturally around paving and staircases.
 Robinson planted thousands of daffodils annually, including 100,000 narcissi planted along one of the lakes in 1897.
 Over the years he added hundreds of trees, some of them from American friends Charles Sprague Sargent and Frederick Law Olmsted.
 Other features included an oval-shaped walled kitchen garden, a heather garden, and a water garden with one of the largest collections of water lilies in Europe.

 Robinson invited several well-known painters to portray his own landscape artistry, including the English watercolourist Beatrice Parsons, the landscape and botanical painter Henry Moon, and Alfred Parsons.
 Moon and Parsons illustrated many of Robinson's works.

-After Robinson's death, Gravetye Manor was left to the Forestry Commission, who left it derelict for many years.
-In 1958 it was leased to a restaurateur who refurbished the gardens, replacing some of the flower beds with lawn.
-Today, Gravetye Manor serves as a hotel and restaurant.
+After Robinson's death, Gravetye Manor and the Estate were left to a publicly owned charity.
+In 1958, the Manor house and gardens were leased to a restaurateur who refurbished the gardens, replacing some of the flower beds with lawn.
+Today, the Manor serves as a hotel and restaurant.
+The Estate as a whole is managed by the William Robinson Gravetye Charity.